Hard-Hitting Homicide Lawyers in Phoenix

 First-degree murder is knowingly acting in such a way that causes the death of another person.
 Generally, there must be intent present in the situation, although that intent can be “transferred” to another victim if the defendant kills an unborn child in the process.
 If the defendant kills a law enforcement officer or kills a person when committing a violent felony, intent is not required.
 Ultimately, a conviction could mean life in prison without parole or the death penalty.

-Our team at Salvador Phillips, PLLC is ready to help you move through a seamless legal process right away.
+Our team at Salvador Law Group is ready to help you move through a seamless legal process right away.
 When you work with us, you will benefit from our diligent work ethics as we pursue a positive outcome for you.
 Do not wait to contact our team.
 Call us today.

 Please contact our office to allow us to begin working on your criminal case.